 Prof. Haerendel has more than 50 years of experience in space research, including the function of P.I. of several international rocket and satellite projects such as PORCUPINE, Coloured Bubbles, AMPTE, CRRES, FREJA, and EQUATOR-S and as Co.I. on two instruments of the Rosetta mission.
-The sounding rocket work pioneered the application of the barium plasma cloud technique to various aspects of plasma and magnetospheric physics, e.g. confirmation of auroral acceleration and Alfven’s critical ionization velocity effect, culminating in the creation of artificial comets in 1984 and 1985.
+The sounding rocket work pioneered the application of the barium plasma cloud technique to various aspects of plasma and magnetospheric physics, e.g. theory and producing equatorial spread F, confirmation of auroral acceleration and Alfven’s critical ionization velocity effect, culminating in the creation of artificial comets in 1984 and 1985.
+He has published more than 300 papers in scientific journals.

 For his full CV, please see the link in the left-hand column.